Liberty pole: American Revolution

 When an ensign was raised (usually red) on a liberty pole, it would be a calling for the Sons of Liberty or townspeople to meet and vent or express their views regarding British rule.
 The pole was known to be a symbol of dissent against Great Britain.
 The symbol is also apparent in many seals and coats of arms as a sign of liberty, freedom, and independence.

-Other uses
+Later uses

-During the Whiskey Rebellion, locals in western Pennsylvania would erect poles along the roads or in town centers as a protest against the federal government's tax on distilled spirits, and evoke the spirit embodied by the liberty poles of decades earlier.
+During the Whiskey Rebellion, which occurred from 1791 to 1794, locals in western Pennsylvania would erect poles along the roads or in town centers as a protest against the federal government's tax on distilled spirits, and evoke the spirit embodied by the liberty poles of decades earlier.